naenumtou/dataScienceLab/README.md

 * `slidingWindow.ipynb`: Sliding window for image processing
 * `nonMaximumSuppression.ipynb`: Non-maximum suppression for true positive image processing
 * `classicObjectDetection.ipynb`: Apply HOG Features extraction with image sliding window and Non-maximum suppression to create object detection model
 * `faceTracking.ipynb`: Object tracking using FaceNet model for face detection.
 Then, using OpenCV as the tracker
+* `faceMaskTiny`: The face maks detection using YOLOV4-Tiny pre-trained model from Darknet

 ## Market risk
 * `sharpeRatio.ipynb`: Portfolio optimisation using Sharpe ratio